SeaCelo/SDGclassy/README.md

 To read the details of the methodology: "Art is long, life is short: An SDG Classification System for DESA Publications" (https://www.un.org/development/desa/publications/working-paper/wp159).

 A word of caution: this algorithm does not identify text that is outside the SDG scope.
 The scores represent an attempt to fit the entire text within the SDG vocabulary space.
+See the section on "Interpreting the results"

 ## Requires:
 * Mallet 2.0.8 (http://mallet.cs.umass.edu)